-The cost of the project was about US$7bn and received 90% funding from the central government.
+The $7bn project received 90% funding from central government.

-The start of construction took place in 2001 with a ground breaking ceremony.
+Construction on the project started in 2001.
 The two lines, Red and Orange, comprise 37 stations with an interchange at Formosa Boulevard.
 The project management and assistance services were provided by Systra.

-KRTC's aim, however, was a 2007 opening date, which was two years later than the very first estimates for its completion.
-The entire system features automatic operation, negating the need for drivers.
+KRTC’s was originally intended for a 2007 opening date, which was two years later than the very first estimates for its completion.
+The entire system features automatic operation, without any need for drivers.

 The Red Line runs north-south and connects 23 underground stations, one elevated station and two depots.
 Siaogang and Chiaotou are its terminals.
-The total length of the line is 28.3km, of which 19.8km is underground and 8.5km is elevated.
+The total length of the line is 28.3km, with 19.8km underground and 8.5km elevated.
 The line originates in Siaogang at the intersection of Yanhai and Hanmin Roads.
 It then passes along Jungshan, Kaohsiung City, Boai Road and ends at Chiaotou.

 The Orange Line is 14.4km long, running along the east-west axis.
-The line connects 14 stations and a main depot.
+It connects 14 stations and a main depot.
 Hsitzuwan and Daliao are its terminals.
-The line originates at Hsitzuwan on the west and passes through Jungjeng Road, Fengshan City, Taliao and ends at Daliao in Kaohsiung County on the east.
+It originates at Hsitzuwan on the west and passes through Jungjeng Road, Fengshan City, Taliao and ends at Daliao in Kaohsiung County on the east.

-The Kaohsiung metro uses a standard 1,435mm gauge track laid with UIC 60 rail and elastic supporting system to absorb vibrations and therefore reduce the noise of trains.
-The railway is designed for a maximum operational speed of 90km/h (56mph), but trains will have a maximum speed of 80km/h (50mph).
-At depots, the design speed will be a maximum of 35km/h (22mph), although trains are likely to be limited to 25km/h in this area.
+The Kaohsiung Metro uses a standard 1,435mm gauge track laid with UIC 60 rail and elastic supporting system to absorb vibrations and therefore reduce the noise of trains.
+The railway is designed for a maximum operational speed of 90km/h (56mph), yet trains have a maximum speed of 80km/h (50mph).
+At depots, the design speed is a maximum of 35km/h (22mph), although trains are limited to run at 25km/h in this area.

-In order to build the system below ground, two tunnelling methods were employed.
-Cut-and-cover tunnelling, which requires the site to be fully excavated first for structures to be built, was used for 28 underground stations and 17 sections of the running line.
+In order to build the system below ground, two tunnelling methods were used.
+Cut-and-cover tunnelling, requiring the site to be fully excavated first for structures to be built, was used for 28 underground stations and 17 sections of the running line.
 There were two open-air sections, where conditions were not satisfactory for tunnelling.

 An independent power supply with substations provides the 750V DC current, which is collected by trains from a live third rail.

-Red Line provided a high-capacity link to the International Airport, and Kaohsiung's main railway station.
+Red Line provided a high-capacity link to the International Airport, and Kaohsiung’s main railway station.
 There are 24 stations on this 28.3km route, 15 underground, eight elevated and one at ground level.
-Two depots – one at each end of the line – provide maintenance facilities for the trains.
-Orange Line is 14.4km long and has 14 stations, only one of them at ground level and the rest underground.
+Two depots, one at each end of the line, provide maintenance facilities for the trains.
+Orange Line is 14.4km long and has 14 stations, only one of them at ground level and the rest are underground.